WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 3.6

-How many days Weblate should keep audit logs, (which contain info about account activity).
+How many days Weblate should keep audit logs (which contain info about account activity).

 Defaults to 180 days.